mitre-public/boogie/boogie-arinc/README.md

 version of the data they're working with downstream of the more robust parsing and lightweight field-level validation Boogie provides.
 These are:

 1. From <b>18 -> 19a</b>: multiple new routeTypeQualifier values were added for approach types (e.g. F, H, I, etc.).
 2. From <b>19a -> 21</b>: routeTypeQualifiers became allowed on SID/STAR records as opposed to only Approach records in previous versions.
+3. From <b>21+</b> the route qualifiers were expanded and had schema breaking changes.
+IN addition heliports became first-class parent objects with chilren pads.
+This also resolved issues with referencing pads in procedures.

-<i>Most</i> ARINC data (we have in MITRE) is <i>allegedly</i> V18 - however in actuality a lot of our data providers have taken a degree of liberty with their interpretations of what that
+<i>Most</i> ARINC data (we have in MITRE) is <i>allegedly</i> V18 or V22 - however in actuality a lot of our data providers have taken a degree of liberty with their interpretations of what that
 means over the years (even though there is <i>very</i> good documentation around what should be in that data).
 The most notable exception is CIFP - who uses the updated qualifiers
 (from 19a) on Approach records (and the updated approach naming conventions - i.e. RNP approaches start with an H) as part of their standard publication even though it claims to be published as V18.